dendril/nginx/README.md

 1. [Download nginx stable](http://nginx.org/en/download.html)
 2. Use the config files provided and place them inside the uncompressed version of nginx
+3. Change the line 76 and 83 with your environment settings
-3. Create the follwing directories inside the uncompressed version of nginx:
+4. Create the follwing directories inside the uncompressed version of nginx:
    1. spool
    2. run
    3. logs
-4. Add the nginx directory to c:/
+5. Add the nginx directory to c:/
-5. Open cmd /D
+6. Open cmd /D
-6. Go to nginx root (c:/nginx)
+7. Go to nginx root (c:\nginx)
-7. Run nginx.exe
+8. Run nginx.exe

 ### Notes for Windows User

-Do not add nginx to an environment variable there are problems to execute it.
-Always execute it through nginx root directory.
+- Do not add nginx into the PATH env variable.
+Always execute it from the nginx root directory.

+         cd c:\nginx
+         nginx.exe

-If you use [Console2](http://sourceforge.net/projects/console/files/), you don't need to put /D to use nginx.
+- If you use [Console2](http://sourceforge.net/projects/console/files/), you don't need to put /D to use nginx.

 # References